INTERNSHIPS

 As a student pursuing a STEM-focused degree, come apply your natural curiosity to one of our engineering, construction management or technology internships.
 Interns have the opportunity to join our teams to apply their knowledge and help us solve problems facing the environment.

-• Dam Safety and Communications Specialist Intern – Managed Business Solutions (remote)
+• Civil Engineering Intern – Managed Business Solutions (Colorado Springs, CO/remote)

-• Construction Project Management Intern – Sealaska Constructors (remote)
+• Construction Project Management Intern – Sealaska Constructors (Seattle, WA/remote)

-• Construction Site Superintendent Intern – Sealaska Constructors (remote)
+• Construction Site Superintendent Intern – Sealaska Constructors (Seattle, WA/remote)

 Work with teams dedicated to cultural preservation through language, art, social and archival work.
 Join our community outreach teams and our partners dedicated to supporting and uplifting our communities of Tlingit, Haida and Tsimshian people across Southeast Alaska.